KirankumarUB/Verilog_sorting/README.md

 Always at the positive edge of the signal named display, and when the start_display bit is 1, the sorted numbers will be display in ascending order
 (5, 6, 10, 14) in the simulation window one after the other through the output partE.

-Note: The signal named “display” has been added in the test_project1.v and project1.v files to trigger the output partE, rest all other signal names are unchanged in the files.